 There’s no such thing as free parking

 Another example of opportunity cost – no one likes to pay for parking, but would we be better off if parking was free?
 Most likely not.
 If parking was free, demand might be greater than supply causing people to waste time driving around looking for a parking spot.
-Free parking would also encourage people to drive into city centres rather than use less environmentally friendly forms of transport.
+Free parking would also encourage people to drive into city centres rather than use more environmentally friendly forms of transport.
 The result would be that free parking would increase congestion; therefore although we would pay less for parking, we would face other indirect costs. (time wasted)

 Behavioural economics and bias

 Traditional economic theory assumes that man is rational.
 However, the work of behavioural economics suggests we can be prone to bias and irrational behaviour.
 For example, we may be prone to a present bias where we overvalue pleasure in the short-term and ignore long-term implications.
 For example, consuming demerit goods like alcohol or not saving sufficiently for retirement.
 The insight of present bias suggests we make decisions our future self would not make.
 If we become aware of these bias and irrational behaviour, then we can make better decisions which improve our long-term welfare.

 Another issue in behavioural economics is that of irrational exuberance or when we get carried away by an asset bubble.
 Can we be sure we will not get carried away by a boom and bubble?
 History suggests that many investors are over-optimistic about their ability to leave the market at the optimal time and can feel that this time is different.